 Don’t worry, until three months ago I would have done exactly the same, as this was none of my business.
 Nevertheless, in case you have already gone through surgery or unfortunately you will need to go soon, then I strongly recommend you to read the following lines.

-I am 32 years old and my entire life I have always thought that I would never get older or, at least, that I would have the physical condition and could do exactly the same things I used to do when I was 20 or 25.
+I am 32 years old and my entire life I have always thought that I would never get older or, to put it better, that I would have the physical condition and could do exactly the same things I used to do when I was 20 or 25.

-Concerning football (soccer), one of my passions and something I have been practicing regularly since I was a ten-year-old boy, I had always been capable to fight, to struggle and to run with whomever opponent would show up in front me.
+Concerning football (soccer), one of my passions and something I have been practicing regularly since I was a ten-year-old boy, I had always been capable to fight, to endure, and to run with whomever opponent would show up in front me.

 But, at the end of May, during a match and one week after I had completed 32, I completely tore my meniscus and also got close to a ligament tear (right knee), since it had been going through hard knocks on the ground for more than twenty years.

 In the first month, I thought it would just be a swollen knee and that a couple of weeks would be sufficient to fully recover it.
 But after one month and a half with pain, I decided to go to my house doctor who then sent me to do a MRI (Magnetic Resonance Imaging) and the rest became what I had most feared: